Dual Locators

 Overall dimensions variable (site responsive); Locators: 60 x 12 x 2 in.
 (152 x 31 x 5 cm) each; mirror: 8 in.
 (20 cm) diameter

-In 1971 Holt created the first of her Locators, sculptural “seeing devices” drawing attention to visual perception and place.
-The Locators developed out of Holt’s interest in the circularity of photography and are simple constructions made from industrial pipes welded into a T-shape, to be looked through with one eye.
-Holt created her first Locators looking out the windows of her studio in the West Village onto details of the built environment, such as a cracked window or an exhaust pipe.
+In 1971, Nancy Holt created the first of her Locators, sculptural “seeing devices” that draw attention to visual perception and place.
+The Locators developed from Holt’s interest in the circularity of photography and are simple constructions made from industrial pipes welded into a T-shape, designed to be looked through with one eye.
+Holt’s first Locators looked out the windows of her West Village loft, directing the viewer’s gaze toward details of the built environment, such as a cracked window or an exhaust pipe.

 Writing